Welcome to Mark's Workshop

 CORBA

-The Common Object Request Broker Architecture (CORBA) is a multi-vendor
+The Common Object Request Broker Architecture (CORBA) is a

-standard for building open, interoperable client/server applications using
+multi-vendor standard for building open, interoperable client/server

-distributed objects.
-CORBA is a standard of Object Management Group (OMG).
+applications using distributed objects.
+CORBA is a standard of

-CORBA is essentially the design specification for the object bus, known
+specification for the object bus, known as an Object Request Broker

-as an Object Request Broker (ORB).
-An ORB provides all of the mechanisms
+(ORB).
+An ORB provides all of the mechanisms required for objects on

-required for objects on multiple devices, written in various languages,
+multiple devices, written in various languages, at different places

-from each other.
+other.

-CORBA Language
+- CORBA Language

-CORBA Vendors
+- CORBA Vendors

-Here are references to on-line sources of information and activity associated
+Here are references to on-line sources of information and activity

-with the CORBA technology.
+associated with the CORBA technology.

 Other Networking Options